New Projects – 2018

 Project: USFS Ecosystem Assessment (Master’s Thesis)

 Research: One hundred and forty-eight plots were sampled during the field seasons of 2011 and 2012.
-Sampling procedures were largely based on the Monitoring Manual for Grassland, Shrubland, and Savanna Ecosystems (Herrick et al. 2009) and the National Park Service's Fire Monitoring Handbook (National Park Service 2003).
-Data and thesis was given to the USFS-Moab office.
+Sampling procedures were largely based on the Monitoring Manual for Grassland, Shrubland, and Savanna Ecosystems (Herrick et al. 2009) and the National Park Service’s Fire Monitoring Handbook (National Park Service 2003).
+Data and thesis were given to the USFS-Moab office.

 Veblen, Kari et al.: Utah State University